akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 ![Image product edit form](../img/data-quality-pef.png)

 ::: info
-If all the attribute groups of your family have been deactivated, the quality score will not be calculated for your product.
+If all the attribute groups of your family have been disabled, the quality score will not be calculated for your product.
 :::

 ## In your data quality insights panel (product edit form)